 3. Turn pink hydrangeas blue.

 Boost the blue in your hydrangeas by amending the soil with coffee grounds.
 A lot of sites throw this tip around.
 What they don’t tell you is you need to add a LOT of coffee grounds to turn the soil acidic enough to grow blue hydrangeas.
 So if that’s what you want, every time you make coffee, put your grounds on the hydrangea.
 Crushed egg shells will help too.
+But if you really want to change the colour of your hydrangeas use aluminum sulphate like I show you here.

 4. Clean your pots and pans.